Adobe-Consulting-Services/acs-aem-commons/RELEASING.md

 1. Release version: The version the new release version should have.
 The SNAPSHOT version in the master branch will be automatically set to same version with `<patch>` being incremented by one and ending with `-SNAPSHOT`.
 2. Email Release Manager: An email address associated with the release commits to the Git repository.
 You can use the [GitHub noreply address](https://docs.github.com/en/account-and-profile/reference/email-addresses-reference#your-noreply-email-address).
 3. A personal access token used for performing the write operations on the Git repository.
-Set it up in [Personal access tokens (classic)](https://github.com/settings/tokens). *[Fine-granied personal access tokens](https://github.com/settings/personal-access-tokens)* require approval from the repository admin (only <https://github.com/davidjgonzalez> at the moment) while classic ones have the repository access as the underlying user and don't require approval.
+Set it up in [Personal access tokens (classic)](https://github.com/settings/tokens). *[Fine-granied personal access tokens](https://github.com/settings/personal-access-tokens)* require [approval](https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/managing-requests-for-personal-access-tokens-in-your-organization) from the organization owner (only <https://github.com/davidjgonzalez> at the moment) while classic ones have the repository access as the underlying user and don't require approval.

 It uses a PGP key and Sonatype Central Portal credentials stored in the repository secrets.
 The release process will perform the following steps: